 Using ABA in Special Education Strengthens Opportunities for Success

 Using ABA in special education can lead to rewarding outcomes for both teachers and students.
-Individuals who are interested in learning more about ABA can explore the Regis College online Master of Science in Applied Behavior Analysis program.
+Individuals who are interested in learning more about ABA can explore the Regis College masters in Applied Behavior Analysis online program.

 The program helps graduates prepare for success in a number of possible career fields, including special education.
 Designed for students from a wide variety of backgrounds, the curriculum blends research and hands-on experience for students starting out or seeking advancement in the field.